• Agents

 But two hours is also a long time in npm terms.
 If your project ran npm install in that window — a fresh dependency pull, a CI build, a deploy — you got the infected version.
 No action required on your part.
 The infection was passive, automatic, and invisible.

-November 2025 — Shai-Hulud 2.0: Palo Alto Unit 42 tracked a second wave involving more than 25,000 malicious GitHub repositories, operated by approximately 350 accounts.
-The worm had evolved.
-Alongside credential theft, 2.0 added a "scorched earth" fallback: if it couldn't find credentials worth stealing, it wiped the victim's entire home directory.
-No crypto heist opportunity?
-Fine — just destroy the machine instead.
+November 2025 — Shai-Hulud 2.0: Palo Alto Unit 42 tracked a second wave using 25,000+ malicious GitHub repos operated by ~350 accounts.
+The worm evolved.
+Alongside credential theft, version 2.0 added a "scorched earth" fallback: if it couldn't steal credentials, it deleted the victim's entire home directory.
+Destructive and opportunistic.

 Three versions in four months.
-The attackers were iterating on their tooling the same way any software team iterates on a product.
+The threat actor was treating this like a product, iterating on detection evasion the same way a security tool iterates on accuracy.

 Here's where this connects directly to how you probably built your app.